 The index for all items less food and energy increased 0.1 percent for the fourth consecutive month.
 The indexes for shelter, medical care, airline fares, education, household furnishings and operations, and new vehicles all rose in May.
 The indexes for used cars and trucks, recreation, and motor vehicle insurance were among those that declined over the month.

 The all items index increased 1.8 percent for the 12 months ending May.
 The index for all items less food and energy rose 2.0 percent over the last 12 months, and the food index also rose 2.0 percent.
 The energy index decreased 0.5 percent over the past year.

 The full press release can be found via the link below.

-The full BLS press release on the October 2018 employment situation can be accessed in the link below:
+The full BLS press release on the May 2019 employment situation can be accessed in the link below.

-The increase in real GDP in the third quarter reflected positive contributions from personal consumption expenditures, private inventory investment, state and local government spending, federal government spending, and nonresidential fixed investment that were partly offset by negative contributions from exports and residential fixed investment.
-Imports, which are a subtraction in the calculation of GDP, increased.
+The increase in real GDP in the first quarter reflected positive contributions from PCE, private inventory investment, exports, state and local government spending, and nonresidential fixed investment that were partly offset by a negative contribution from residential fixed investment.
+Imports, which are a subtraction in the calculation of GDP, decreased.